pdm-project/pdm/docs/docs/usage/project.md

 project path via `-p/--project <path>` option.

 !!! attention "CAUTION"
-    Be careful with `remove` and `sync --clean` commands when global project is used, because it may remove packages installed in your system Python.
+    Be careful with `remove` and `sync --clean/--pure` commands when global project is used, because it may remove packages installed in your system Python.

 ## Working with a virtualenv